mikelevins/bard/0.4/doc/bard.md

     bard> [+ 2 3]
     ((-> & -> Number) 2 3)

-Here's a clue to why the last result loks different from the one before it:
+Here's a clue to why the last result looks different from the one before it:

     bard> +
     (-> & -> Number)

 The second result is different from the first because in the second, Bard evalutes the first element, the symbol `+`.
-Plus names a variable defined by the Bard language core.
-That variable is bound to the Bard addition function.
-When printing it, Bard writes the addition function as `(-> & -> Number)`; that form is called the function's **signature**.
-A function's signature identify the classes that it accepts as inputs, and the classes it can return as results.
+The symbol `+` names a variable defined by the Bard language core.
+That variable is bound to the Bard addition function, which is printed as `(-> & -> Number)`.

 ### Types